Dingmans Falls and Silverthread Falls are two of the most accessible and popular waterfalls in the Delaware Water Gap region of Pike County.

 Dingmans Falls is quite an impressive specimen, and photos don’t do justice to the sound or sensation of the spray coming off of is as you stand on the boardwalk near its base.

-A staircase takes you to the top of the falls if you so choose, but personally I prefer the full-length view from the bottom.
+A staircase takes you to the top of the falls, if you want to see Dingmans Falls from that angle.

 Nearby Attractions